eclipse-sumo/sumo/docs/web/docs/Simulation/Rail_signals.md

 only](../Networks/PlainXML.md#edge_descriptions)
 trains) within its simulation, it is not required to use rail signals.
-Instead one could choose all junctions withing this network to be of the type *priority*, which results, however, in an unrealistic behaviour of the rail traffic.
-To achieve a more realistic behaviour, one can make use of rail signals.
+Instead one could choose all junctions withing this network to be of the type *priority*, which results, however, in an unrealistic behavior of the rail traffic.
+To achieve a more realistic behavior, one can make use of rail signals.
 For that, one can split a longer rail section without any junctions in between into so called *blocks*, by choosing nodes within this section to have rail signals.
 Then, a *block* is the